OCFL/extensions/docs/NNNN-direct-clean-path-layout.md

 ## Procedure

-The following is an outline to the steps for mapping an identifier/filepath.
+The following is an outline to the steps for mapping an filepath.

 [UTF Replacement Character List](#utf-replacement-character-list) is a list of UTF characters mentioned below.